benchhub/benchhub/doc/log/2020-05-21-project-scope.md

 BenchHub is designed for comparing the performance of:

+- same system, different parameters
 - same system, different version of code
 - same benchmark, different system

 It provides the following (stage 1, still not fully implemented after 2 years XD)

 - adapter for different frameworks
-- storage for benchmark result aggregated result, metrics and profiling data.
+- storage for benchmark parameters and result (aggregated result, metrics and profiling data).

 It will provide the following (stage 2)